The day my ‘second home,’ the Capitol, was overtaken by mob

 In the center aisle, right between McConnell and Senate Democratic leader Chuck Schumer of New York, stood an officer with an identifying sash.
 His back was to us as he faced the center Senate door.
 He had a large rifle, it seemed, but he was trying to hide it.
 Behind him were three boxes holding electoral college vote certificates.

 Working for The Associated Press grants me special privileges in such situations.
 There’s a plan, put in place since the 9/11 attacks, on how to handle an off-site session of Congress.
-The AP would have to be there.
+If that happened, the AP would have to be there.
 I headed over to the undisclosed location.
+In the House chamber, AP’s Pulitzer Prize-winning photographer Scotty Applewhite stayed put, snapping shots that landed on front pages across the country.

 In the basement, I saw McConnell being hurried to the secret spot.
 I followed.

 At the new location, we took a breath.
 Lots of heavily armed law enforcement officers, including from the FBI and Department of Homeland Security, made us feel secure.
-There was an announcement that the cops were securing a path to buses that would carry us away — just as lawmakers were spirited away from the Capitol on Sept.
-11.
+There was an announcement that the cops were securing a path to buses that might carry us away.

 It didn’t happen.